• Who is Kat Biggie?

 Buying Breast milk on the Internet = Bad Idea

-April 13, 2015 By katbiggie 4 Comments
+April 13, 2015 by katbiggie 4 Comments

 I was searching for information for my monthly health articles the other day and came across a slew of reports about some testing that investigators performed on breast milk being sold on the internet.
 Quick clarification – I’m talking about unofficial sellers of breast milk, NOT your legitimate donor banks.